rusq/slackdump/README.rst

   potentially privacy-violating third-party tools,
 * archive channels from Slack when you're on a free "no archive" subscription, so you don't lose valuable knowledge in those channels.

-The library is "fit-for-purpose" quality and provided AS-IS.
-I can't say it's ready for production, as it lacks most of the unit tests, but will do for ad-hoc use.
+* create a Slack Export archive without admin access.

 Slackdump accepts two types of input:

 #. the URL/link of the channel or thread, OR
 #. the ID of the channel.